Avenging general's killing, Iran strikes at U.S. troops in Iraq, Trump weighs response

 “As we evaluate the situation and our response, we will take all necessary measures to protect and defend U.S. personnel, partners, and allies in the region,” Pentagon spokesman Jonathan Hoffman said.

 In Tehran, Khamenei said in a televised speech: “Military action like this is not sufficient.
-What is important is ending the corrupting presence of America in the region.

-“This region will not accept the presence of America,” he said, renewing Tehran’s long-standing demand for Washington to withdraw its forces.
+What is important is ending the corrupting presence of America in the region,” renewing Tehran’s long-standing demand for Washington to withdraw its forces.

-Iranian Foreign Minister Mohammad Javad Zarif said the strikes “concluded” Tehran’s response to the killing of Soleimani, who had been responsible for building up Iran’s network of proxy armies across the Middle East and who was buried in his hometown Kerman on Monday after days of national mourning.
+Iranian Foreign Minister Mohammad Javad Zarif said the strikes “concluded” Tehran’s response to the killing of Soleimani, who had been responsible for building up Iran’s network of proxy armies across the Middle East.
+He was buried in his hometown Kerman on Monday after days of national mourning.

 “We do not seek escalation or war, but will defend ourselves against any aggression,” he wrote on Twitter.